 Botev Peak is the highest road of the Balkan Mountains

-Botev Peak is a high mountain peak at an elevation of 2.376m (7,795ft) above the sea level, located on the boundary of Lovec and Plovdiv provinces, in Bulgaria.
-It’s one of the highest roads of the country.
+Botev Peak is a high mountain peak at 2,376 meters (7,795 feet) above sea level, located between Lovec and Plovdiv provinces in Bulgaria.
+It’s one of the highest roads in the country.

-The road leading to the peak is labeled Route 607.
+The road to the peak is called Route 607.
 4x4 vehicles only.
-Starting from Ostrets, this route spans 35.1 km (21.81 miles) and ascends by 1,803 meters, averaging a gradient of 5.13%.
-Once above the tree line, the road offers breathtaking vistas.
+Starting from Ostrets, this route is 35.1 km (21.81 miles) long and ascends by 1,803 meters, averaging a gradient of 5.13%.
+Once above the tree line, the road offers great viewss.

 Is the Botev Peak Road Accessible Year-Round?

-Nestled in the central-southern region of Bulgaria, within the Stara Planina mountains, the peak often faces harsh weather conditions.
-Thus, accessibility is typically limited to summer.
-Average temperatures range from -8.9 °C (16.0 °F) in January to 7.9 °C (46.2 °F) in July.
-Visitors should also be cautious of dense fog and cloud cover.
+Set high in the central-southern region of Bulgaria, within the Stara Planina mountains, the peak often faces harsh weather conditions and is typically accessible only in summer.
+Average temperatures range from -8.9°C (16.0°F) in January to 7.9°C (46.2°F) in July.
+Dense fog and cloud cover are common.

 Pic: valentin pamoukov